 When you are involved in a collision, your car is wrecked, your body is in pain, and you are missing time from work.
-As a personal injury attorney we understand the complications that comes after a car accident.
-Therefore, we provide you with a free initial consultation to gather all the information to properly evaluate your case.
-After the evaluation we decide if we are willing to accept your case on contingency fee agreement (“No Recovery No Fee”).
+As personal injury attorneys, we understand the complications that arise after a car accident.
+Therefore, we provide you with a free initial consultation to gather all the information to evaluate your case correctly.
+After the evaluation, we decide if we are willing to accept your case on a contingency fee agreement (No Recovery, No Fee).

-Furthermore, under a contingency contract, the Personal Injury Attorney can choose to pay for your case expenses as well.
-Once we recover a settlement we will refund those expenses back to the law firm from the settlement.
-Personal Injury cases are really expensive in nature.
-The expenses are the money that the attorney has to spend to obtain the information needed to properly handle your case.
+Furthermore, under a contingency contract, the personal injury attorney can choose to pay for your case expenses as well.
+Once we recover a settlement, we will refund those expenses back to the law firm from the settlement.
+Personal Injury cases are costly.
+Some of the costs involved in personal injury law include the money that the attorney has to spend to obtain the information needed to handle your case correctly.
 For example, the police department charges a fee to produce a copy of the police report, video of the collision, and the police call log.
-The medical providers charge per page to produce your medical records.
+The medical providers charge per page to generate your medical records.
 The court charges a fee to file a lawsuit.
 There are additional expenses included but not limited to deposition fees, investigation fees, mediation fees, etc. The best part about hiring Chalaki Law, P.C. is that we process most of these requests digitally to save you as much money as possible.
 For instance, we request most of your medical records and bills in a digital format and pay a flat fee instead of per page charge.
 The practice makes us our evidence gathering and analysis processes faster – which translates to savings for you.
 Learn More: What does 3rd Party or at-fault party mean?

 Learn more: What it means when the responsible party does not accept liability for my damages?
 Learn more: What happens if my car is declared a total loss?
 What does 1st Party Insurance mean?
 Can I repair my vehicle under my own insurance policy?